larsjuhljensen/JensenLab/_pages/projects_proteomics.md

 sidebar:
   nav: "projects"
 ---
 Tandem mass-spectrometry has become a method of choice for high-throughput, quantitative analysis in proteomics.
-Being located next to a world-leading proteomics facility, we have a keen interest in applying bioinformatics methods to mass-spectrometry-based proteomics data.
+Being located next to a world-leading mass-spectrometry facility, we have a keen interest in applying bioinformatics methods to proteomics data and developing new methods.

 ## Fragmentation prediction